 Finally, there are extracurricular opportunities such as booster classes and related clubs for students outside of the curriculum.

 All students identified as ‘More able’ in Years 7-10, should experience at least one activity per year that stretches them academically.

 You can support your child with their studies in school, at home and beyond by:

 • Ask them what they are studying during the day.
 It helps to have a copy of their timetable so you can ask them when you get a chance,

 • Playing board games is great for developing a sense of competition and strategic thinking, as well as a good way of spending time as a family,

-• Encourage them to take up a sport or creative activity outside school
+• Encourage them to take up a sport or creative activity outside of school,

 • Take them to a gallery, museum or cultural venue – find something that may interest you both,

-• Engage them in current affairs, asking their opinion and encourage them to take on board several different points of view
+• Engage them in current affairs, asking their opinion and encouraging them to take on board several different points of view,